dingxiong/research/data/ergodicShadow/00Readme.txt

 ----------------------------------------
 Folder details:

+case32modes: experiments with nqr = 10.
+	     the po data file is "ks22h001t50x64.h5"
+	     but the FVs file seems lost.

+case32modes_x5: experimens with nqr = 5
+		the po data file is "ks22h001t120x64.h5"

 'ppo4': distance - angle distribution data for ppo4.
 	numbers of FVs used to span subspaces are:
 	3, 4, 5, 6, 7, 8, 9, 11, 13, 15, 21, 28